mzoladki/Password_manager/README.md

 	Despite for the fact that postgresql is much stronger than sqlite, in this case using postgres is not needed.
 	2. Use sometimes function based views instead of class-based views.
 	When all that view has to do is render HTML file there is no need to take much fatter classes.
-	3. In this case I decided to use base64 to hash passwords, but it shouldn't be done that way.
+	3. I decided to use RSA cryptosystem because it's easy to implement (especially with python librerys) and secure.
-	Base64 is not meant to do such a thing, but it's better to hash it using base64 than leave it as raw string.